 Big-Lipped Alligator Moment: Rodney's nightmare at the beginning of the first chapter of the 1996 Christmas trilogy, "Heroes and Villains", in which a grown-up Damien not only runs Trotters Independent Traders, but also rules the western world in the year 2026, declaring war on other countries.
 While Del Boy, Lord of Peckham, and Raquel live a luxurious life in Trotter Towers, Rodney himself is reduced to being an old messenger, Cassandra is a maid after Damien took over her bank and fired her, and Uncle Albert's body has been preserved, repeating his trademark phrase on a constant loop.
 As Rodney berates Damien for ruining everything, Del wakes him up.

-Fanon Discontinuity: Although the standard of humor is held up quite well, many fans ignore the 2001-03 Christmas trilogy because it completely ruined the perfect ending of the original finale; the 1996 Christmas trilogy, where the Trotters at last achieve their dream of becoming millionaires... apparently only for Del to lose it all on the Far East stock market.
-(Though they did gain a sizeable portion of it back through Uncle Albert's will in the final, final episode.)
+Many fans ignore the 2001-03 Christmas trilogy because it completely undid the 'perfect' ending of the original finale; the 1996 Christmas trilogy, where the Trotters at last achieve their dream of becoming millionaires and walk off into a glowing sunset... apparently only for Del to lose it all on the stock markets.
+(Though they do gain a sizeable portion of it back through Uncle Albert's will in the final, final episode.)